-Jodi combines philosophical analysis with empirical research in psychology, psychiatry, neuroscience, behavioral economics and basic biosciences to rethink core ethical concepts.
-Her work shows how emotional thought processes (for example, catastrophic and wishful thinking) influence decision-making and beliefs (e.g., beliefs about about the power of a new technology), how we adapt to health losses, how we view our futures and how we relate to others.
+Professor Halpern combines philosophical analysis with empirical research in psychology, psychiatry, behavioral economics and neuroscience to investigate foundational ethical responsibilities.
+Her work illuminates how emotional thought processes influence decision-making, how we adapt to loss, how we view our futures and how we relate to others.

 Ongoing research interests include:

 - Ethics of innovative technologies (AI, gene editing and neurotechnology)